Winter grooming challenge – groom the muddy horse with muddy legs

 Grooming the muddy horse’s legs

 - While a muddly horse’s body is one thing, mud on horse legs is another.
 Muddy legs are the perfect storm for bacterial infections to set in.
 You have hair, dirt, moisture, and delicate skin.
 Notwithstanding, of course, any nicks and scratches that your horse has given himself by just existing.
+As they do.

 - I’m also more inclined to wash and shampoo filthy legs when I wouldn’t bathe the whole horse.
 I still want to keep drafts away and help with drying as much as possible.